Balzer Miller's Life Story

 B: The children, then, Joseph Miller, he immigrated to America in 1889.
 And the oldest son Karl, he stayed at home and took the homestead over.

 L: Do you know how Joseph was able to immigrate to the United States?
-What procedures he had to go through to come over, if was it easy or if was it difficult for him at that time?
+What procedures he had to go through to come over, if it was easy or if was it difficult for him at that time?

 B: I don't know how about it was.
 Anyway, he came to North Dakota and took a homestead up.
 And then his children, some moved to Canada, and some to South Dakota, to North Dakota on farms, and started farming there.